nextflow-io/training/docs/nf_template/3_create.md

 Creating a pipeline using the nf-core template is greatly simplified by the nf-core tooling, which will help you create a pipeline using the set framework and can be modified to suit your own purposes.

-Here, you will use the nf-core template to kickstart your pipeline development.
+Here, you will use the nf-core template to kickstart your pipeline development using the latest version of Nextflow and the nf-core tooling.

 ## The `nf-core create` command